 “Sorry, no,” Roman said, smiling.
 “But I wouldn’t say no to dinner when this is done.”

 “You do owe me,” Ivey said.
-“Maybe you don’t remember, but you promised me dinner last time, right before you had to flee the city with a swarm of Unity guards—,”
+“Maybe you don’t remember, but you also promised me dinner last time, right before you had to flee the city with a swarm of Unity guards—,”

 “Oh, why bring up the past?”
 Roman interrupted with a nervous laugh.
 “There’ll be no fleeing this time, hopefully.”